influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### pointReq

-* Incremented after each attempted point request.
+* The total number of attempted point requests.
 * Data type: integer
 * Used in "Per-host Point Throughput per Minute"

 ### pointReqHH [Enterprise only]

-* ???
+* The total number of attempted point requests to Hinted Handoff (HH).

 * Data type: integer

 ### pointReqLocal

-* Incremented after every attempted point request to be written into a shard.
+* The total number of point requests that have been attempted to be written into a shard on the local node.
 * Data type: integer

 ### pointReqRemote [Enterprise only]

-* ???
+* The total number of point requests that have been attempted to be written into a shard on a  remote node.
 * Data type: integer

 ### req

-* Incremented every time a batch of points attempts to be written.
+* The total number of write requests, for batches of points, that have been attempted to be written.
 * Data type: integer

 ### subWriteDrop

-* Incremented every time a batch write to a subscriber is dropped due to contention or write saturation.
+* The total number of batch write requests to  subscribers that were dropped due to contention or write saturation.
 * Data type: integer

 ### subWriteOk

-* Incremented every time a batch write to a subscriber is successful.
+* The total number of batch write requests that were successfully written to subscribers.
 * Data type: integer

 ### writeDrop

-* Incremented after every point that is dropped due to having a timestamp that does not match an existing retention policy.
+* The total number of write requests for points that have been dropped due to timestamps not matching any existing retention policies.
 * Data type: integer

 ### writeError

-* Incremented after every batch that was attempted to be written to a shard but failed.
+* The total number of batch requests that  attempted to be written to a shard but failed.
 * Data type: integer
 * Used in "Shard Write Errors"

 ### writeOk

-* Incremented for every batch that was successfully written to a shard.
+* The total number of batch requests that were successfully written to a shard.
 * Data type: integer

 ### writePartial [Enterprise only]